digital-asset/daml/compiler/hie-core/README.md

 2. `npm install`
 3. `code .`
 4. Press F5 to start the extension.
-5. In the spawned extension, open the folder `haskell-ide-core`.
+5. In the spawned extension, open the folder `hie-core`.
 6. In the preferences, set the Haskell IDE Core executable preference to `stack` and the arguments to `exec -- ide-demo --lsp .ghci`
 7. Run the Reload Window command in VS Code.

 ### Installing the VSCode extension permanently

-1. `cd compiler/haskell-ide-core/extension`
+1. `cd compiler/hie-core/extension`
 2. `vsce package`
-3. `code --install-extension haskell-ide-core-0.0.1.vsix`
+3. `code --install-extension hie-core-0.0.1.vsix`

 ### Installing in emacs
 1. Install lsp and haskell-lsp